EdwardG21/smartlook/README.md

-# clickystats
+# smartlook
-Clicky stats for SCHLIX CMS
+Smartlook for SCHLIX CMS